dcloud-ca/voidLuksSetup/README.md

 # Assumptions
 A (non-exhaustive) list of the more fundatmental assumptions made by this script:
-1. Assumes an x86_64 system
+1. Assumes an x86_64 system (basically any desktop/laptop within the last ~15 years).
 2. Assumes installation from a running Void live image
-3. Assumes an EFI/GPT installation
+3. Assumes an EFI/GPT installation (I believe this should be compatible with the vast majority of systems that are less than ~10 years old)
 4. Assumes that the entire installation (boot loader, root, home) are on the same drive
 5. Assumes the installation will occupy the entire drive (the whole drive will be wiped pior to installation)
 6. The installation will use separate partitions (volumes) for swap and /home, in addition to the root partition (volume)